22+ Best Travel Backpacks for Women (Tested & Reviewed)

 Quince All-Day Neoprene Backpack

-What went through my head when I took this backpack out of its packaging was, “Woohoo!
+When I got this backpack I thought, “Woohoo!
 I’m finally one of those people with a trendy neoprene backpack!”
 Quince’s Neoprene Backpack is cute, and sits well on my back.
 This backpack is pretty squishy and light, so I can squish it into my Quince suitcase if I want to pack it and take it out when my flight lands.

 One unique travel feature on this bag is the detachable “valuables” pouch.
 This inner neoprene pouch is attached by a cord, and helps protect against pickpockets and theft.
 I’m going to keep my typical on-the-go stuff in there, whether valuable or not.